FernandoES/Master-thesis/README.md

 method, but the implementer should not worry about it, since it is already implemented by \(Algorithm\) class itself.
-Many useful methods from algorithm class can be used to ease the implementation of the new algorithm, their name and use can be checked in the API (CHECK BY FINAL VERSION IF API SHOWN).
+Many useful methods from algorithm class can be used to ease the implementation of the new algorithm.
 After introducing the algorithm, the user has to add the name of the created class to the variable \(availableAlgorithms\) of the class
 \(AlgorithmFactory\), this will allow the system to know that a new